OfficeDev/office-js-docs-pr/docs/outlook/one-outlook.md

 To help get you started on the migration process, review the following guidance.

 - The differences in features and scenarios supported by VSTO and COM add-ins and Outlook web add-ins are being addressed.
-To determine whether your add-in scenario is fully supported in an Outlook add-in, see [Supported scenarios in Outlook web add-ins](#supported-scenarios-in-outlook-web-add-ins).
+To determine whether your add-in scenario is fully supported in an Outlook web add-in, see [Supported scenarios in Outlook web add-ins](#supported-scenarios-in-outlook-web-add-ins).
 - For guidance on how to transition your VSTO add-in to an Outlook web add-in, see [VSTO add-in developer's guide](../overview/learning-path-transition.md) and [Tutorial: Share code between both a VSTO Add-in and an Office Add-in with a shared code library](../tutorials/migrate-vsto-to-office-add-in-shared-code-library-tutorial.md).
 - If you're new to Outlook web add-ins, try out the [Outlook quick start](../quickstarts/outlook-quickstart.md) to build your first add-in.